clvrv/GNM/superconducting-train/README.md

 **_SAFETY WARNING!_** This experiment uses **extremely strong neodymium magnets.** These magnets, if not handled carefully, can cause serious injury, such as pinching fingers.
 Use gloves!

+**6. Sheet Alignment:**

-7. Due to the strength of the magnets, the rectangular sheet will adhere securely to the four stripes screwed to the wooden panel.
-To align the metal sheet with the panel, use spacers to adjust and align each side of the rectangle sequentially. **_Be careful during this process; the spacers are also used to prevent finger pinching._**
+Due to the strength of the magnets, the rectangular sheet will adhere securely to the four strips screwed to the wooden panel.
+Use spacers to align each side of the rectangle sequentially.  **_Be careful during this process; the spacers are also used to prevent finger pinching._**

+**7. Final Assembly:**

-8. Screw the metal sheet with the neodymium magnets to the wood panel.
+* Screw the metal sheet with the neodymium magnets to the wood panel.
+Screw the metal sheet with the neodymium magnets to the wood panel.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/db20dfd7-6457-476a-bb18-1f6f47001736" alt="Maglev Train Details" style="width:60%; height:auto;">
 </p>

-_The idea behind this type of assemblage, is the possibility to change every single element.
-You could even change the form of the track if wanted!_
+_The idea behind this type of assembly is the ability to change each individual element.
+You can even alter the shape of the track if desired!_

+**8. Transport and Storage:**
-9. Place a Styrofoam plate and a light wooden plate on the magnetic track to secure it for transport and storage.
+Place a Styrofoam plate and a light wooden plate on the magnetic track to secure it for transport and storage.

 ### Setup